 The end game for London, Washington and "The Coalition" has always been regime change in Syria.
 Bush and his gang said as much during the infamous "Axis of Evil" speech nearly 14 years ago now.

-Whether Assad is a murderous despot or not is irrelevant: the fact he sticks two fingers up to Washington and wont toe their line is the real reason he is wanted out - the idea that he is wanted out because "he murders his own people" is my favourite buttplug.
+Whether Assad is a murderous despot or not is irrelevant: the fact he sticks two fingers up to Washington and wont toe their line is the real reason he is wanted out - the idea that he is wanted out because "he murders his own people" is perfection.

 Russia usually stand by Syria and Assad, so whether he ends up staying in Power will likely be very dependant on them imo...